fitergar/Plectrohyla_Sagorum/README.md

 \pi(\omega) = \frac{1}{Z} \exp\Big(-\frac{1}{T} H(\omega)\Big),
 $$

-where $T$ is a temperature parameter and $Z$ is the partition function:
+where T is a temperature parameter and Z is the partition function:

 $$
 Z = \sum_{\omega \in \Omega} \exp\Big(-\frac{1}{T} H(\omega)\Big).